beacon-biosignals/StableHashTraits.jl/README.md

 2. `IterateHash()`: assumes the object is iterable and finds a hash of all elements
 3. `StructHash([pair = (fieldnames ∘ typeof) => getfield], [order])`: hash the structure of
     the object as defined by a sequence of pairs.
 How precisely this occurs is determined by the two arguments:
       - `pair` Defines how fields are extracted; the default is `fieldnames ∘ typeof => getfield` but this could be changed to e.g. `propertynames => getproperty` or `Tables.columnnames => Tables.getcolumn`.
 The first element of the pair is a function used to compute a list of keys and the second element is a two argument function used to extract the keys from the object.
-      - `order` can be `:ByOrder` (the default)—which sorts by the order returned by `pair[1]`—or `:ByName`—which sorts by lexigraphical order.
+      - `order` can be `:ByOrder` (the default)—which sorts by the order returned by `pair[1]`—or `:ByName`—which sorts by lexicographical order.
 4. `FnHash(fn, [method])`: hash the result of applying `fn` to the given object.
 Optionally, use `method` to hash the result of `fn`, otherwise calls `hash_method` on the result to determine how to hash it.
 There are two built-in functions commonly used with